 - The Richland County Historical Museum is located at the corner of Second Street and 7th Avenue North.

-- The Richland County Historical Society is open for visitors on Tuesday, Thursday and Saturday from 1-4 PM.
+- The Richland County Historical Society is open for visitors on Tuesday and Thursday from 1-4 PM.

 - Program titles are in the Daily News and on KBMW radio.